By-elections in Singapore: Lack of parliamentary representation

 In the 2008 parliamentary debate where the issue of by-elections resurfaced, Prime Minister Lee's response to this issue centred around the philosophy that MPs are elected on a party platform.
 He explained that Singapore's elections were designed "to maximise the chances of a stable, effective government in between general elections".
 As mentioned above, the political party that forms the parliamentary majority is given the mandate to govern and produce results.
 This mandate continues until the next general election is called.
 The decision to call for by-elections is thus entirely up to the Prime Minister as any vacancy would not affect the Government's five-year mandate.
 As a result, MPs would also not be able to force by-elections at random in the midst of a parliamentary term, which would distract the country from "more pressing concerns".

 In addition, Lee cited the past practice of MPs from neighbouring constituencies taking care of affairs in both SMCs and GRCs where casual vacancies had arisen.
 However, Thio has commented that these examples are based on the implicit assumption that political parties will always have more than one elected MP in Parliament.
 In her view, a "lacuna in the law" exists where a party has only one elected member.
-Should that member vacate his or her seat, in the event that a by-election is not called, it appears that an unelected member from the party who lacks a popular mandate would have to take care of the constituency temporarily.
+Should that member vacate their seat, in the event that a by-election is not called, it appears that an unelected member from the party who lacks a popular mandate would have to take care of the constituency temporarily.